saipy10/Imaginate/README.md

 1. Open the app on your device.
 2. Enter a keyword or phrase into the input field.
-3. Press the "Generate" button to create an image based on the input.
+3. Press the "Imaginate" button to create an image based on the input.

 ## Contributing